mcastig/tzingger/README.md

 # Tzingger

-Tzingger is system that allows comunicate with other people using
+Tzingger is system that allows comunicate with other people.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.